mdelobelle/metadatamenu/docs/api.md

 `getValues(fileOrFilePath: TFile | string, attribute: string)`

-Takes a TFile containing the field and a string for the related field name
+Takes a TFile containing the field and a string for the related field name Returns an array with the values of the field.
+If there are several fields with the same name (in object list fields for example, see [Settings](settings#object-listoptions)), this function will return an array with all the exisiting values

+This is an asynchronous function, so you should await it.

+### getValuesForIndexedPath

+`getValuesForIndexedPath(fileOrFilePath: TFile | string, indexedPath: string)`

+Takes a TFile containing the field and a string for the related field's [indexedPath](fileclasses#id-and-indexedpath)

-Returns an array with the values of the field
+Returns the value of the field for this indexedPath

 This is an asynchronous function, so you should await it.